 It’s crucial to carry out any repairs and apply patches and seals immediately, before moisture accumulates and causes serious damage to the house.
 Read on to find out how to fix gutters and repair troublesome leaks and breaks before damage occurs.

 Broken seams and corner joints are common causes of leaks and drips.
-Some breaks need to be patched or replaced, but professionals bond many seams using a powerful sealant.
+Some breaks need to be patched or replaced by professionals, using exterior high grade gutter sealants.
 Here’s how to fix leaking gutter seams.

 - Clean the gutter.
 Remove all debris.
 You may need to use a putty knife to scoop out leaves or other buildup.
 Scrub away rust with a wire brush or cut it away with aviation snips.
 If possible, flush out gutters with a garden hose, then allow them to air-dry for a clean fix.